Human Services Technology Major

 The HST practicum courses provide the opportunity for first-hand experiences with a wide range of human needs and problems.
 Placements are available in a variety of settings and programs such as: mental health, chemical dependency, social services, domestic violence, adult and juvenile corrections, prevention services, children services, Goodwill, and community action programs.

-This program will require that students participate in a BCI background check in addition to the Ohio University admission requirements.
+This program may require that students participate in a BCI background check in addition to the Ohio University admission requirements.

 Change of Program Requirements